 Montreal is home to some incredible museums – the perfect places to warm up after a day playing in the snow!

-The McCord Museum: the McCord Museum will take you back in time through Montreal’s history.
+The McCord Museum will take you back in time through Montreal’s history.
 The collections focus primarily on Montreal’s development, starting in the 1700’s.
 Clothing, objects, and tools belonging to past Canadian men and women, and to First Nation’s people, can all be found here.

 One of the best things to do in Montreal in winter is take in a view of the snowy skyline!
 Here are a few places you can go for an amazing view.

-- La Grande Roue de Montréal is a great way to see Old Montreal in particular, and the ferris wheel itself is becoming an iconic Montreal photograph.
+A wonderful way to see Old Montreal in particular, and the ferris wheel itself is becoming an iconic Montreal photograph.
+You can ride the Ferris wheel year-round!

 Bota Bota is a ferry turned upscale “floating spa.”
 It’s set on the waterfront at the Old Port, and offers a range of spa treatments, thermal bathes, yoga, and a restaurant.
 Relaxing in a hot tub surrounded by snow and winter scenery is a unique experience.
 You have a great view of the port and the river.